 According to the 2010 Census, women classified as white make up approximately 45% of Dearborn's total population.
 In the data provided, white women make up no more than 12.7% of citation-violations in any given year.
-The citations issued to the highest proportion of white women in 2019 were citations that could be objectively identified and could have resulted in harm to another individual:
+The citations issued to the highest proportion of white women were citations that could be objectively identified and could have resulted in harm to another individual:

 Failed to yield - damage accident

 Failed to stop within assured clear distance - damage accident